telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/how-to-implement-the-reportscontroller-in-an-application.md

  [ReportsControllerBase](/reporting/api/Telerik.Reporting.Services.WebApi.ReportsControllerBase)  inherits                    [System.Web.Http.ApiController](http://msdn.microsoft.com/en-us/library/system.web.http.apicontroller.aspx)                    and implements all necessary API actions.
 The provided sample implementation will resolve .trdx|.trdp report definitions from the Reports subfolder of the hosting ASP.NET application root.
 Other option is to reference a reports library and provide report                    [type assembly qualified name](http://msdn.microsoft.com/en-us/library/system.type.assemblyqualifiedname.aspx)                    from the service clients.

-   >note Do not forget to add all necessary (i.e., referred from the report definitions) connection strings to the application configuration file.
+   >Do not forget to add all necessary (i.e., referred from the report definitions) connection strings to the application configuration file.

-   >note The above implementation uses the  [FileStorage](/reporting/api/Telerik.Reporting.Cache.File.FileStorage)                      method in order to create a storage object instance.
+   >The above implementation uses the  [FileStorage](/reporting/api/Telerik.Reporting.Cache.File.FileStorage)                      method in order to create a storage object instance.
 All Visual Studio item templates for adding the Reporting REST service use the default                      __FileStorage__  constructor.
 The second overload of the FileStorage constructor allows you to                     specify a folder, and it is recommended for usage in production environment.
         __ReportsControllerBase configuration in configuration file:__
    + To configure the Telerik Reporting REST service from the application configuration file, set the value of the                    [ReportServiceConfiguration](/reporting/api/Telerik.Reporting.Services.WebApi.ReportsControllerBase#Telerik_Reporting_Services_WebApi_ReportsControllerBase_ReportServiceConfiguration)  property to an instance of the                    [ConfigSectionReportServiceConfiguration](/reporting/api/Telerik.Reporting.Services.ConfigSectionReportServiceConfiguration)  class.